Jorge-Diaz757/m1-1024-code-solutions/typescript-operators-and-expressions/typescript-operators-and-expressions-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What data type is returned by an arithmetic operation?
+  // + , - , \* , /

 - What is string concatenation?
+  // Joins two or more string values

 - What purpose(s) does the `+` plus operator serve in JavaScript?
+  // add numbers and combine strings

 - What data type is returned by comparing two values (`<`, `>`, `===`, etc)?
+  // true or false

 - What does the `+=` "plus-equals" operator do?
+  // Adds the right operand to the left operand and assigns the result to the left operand

 ## Notes